jbetancur/gestalt-ui/README.md

 cd gestalt-ui-react
 nvm use 7
 ```
 *Ensure that you `nvm use 7` whenever you start a new terminal.
-You may optionally persist this setting by using `nvm alias default 7`*
+You may optionally persist this setting by executing `nvm alias default 7`*

 ### Install Binaries
 ```